fenixkz/warden_robot/README.md

 Documentation for the project can be found [here](https://fenixkz.github.io/warden_robot/index.html)

 ## Scenario
-The robot is used to inspect different locations in the indoor environment.
-The robot’s objective is to visit different locations and stay there for some times.
+The robot is used to inspect different locations in the indoor environment (figure below).
+The robot’s objective is to visit different locations and stay there for some time.
+Specific monitoring policies determine which locations should be visited by the robot.

 The surveillance pollicy is as folows:
  - When the robot's battery is not low, it should move to different locations and stay there for amount of time specified beforehand
  - The robot should stay mainly in the corridors
  - If a reachable room has not been visited for some times it should visit it.
  - If the robot's battery got low, it should go to the location containing the charging station and recharge the battery.
+And after that continue doing the inspection of the environment.
 ## Installation and launching
 ### Requirements
 The machine has to have ROS Noetic with python > 3.0.
 Also, the following libraries have to be installed beforehand